roguetrainer/zx-calculus-demo/INTRODUCTION-TO-ZX-CALCULUS.md

 - Complementary to ZX

 ---
-## Relationship Between ZX Calculus & Tensor Networks
+## Relationship Between the ZX Calculus and Tensor Networks

 ZX Calculus & Tensor Networks are **intimately related**.
 In fact, **ZX Calculus is a specialized dialect of Tensor Networks.**